-The main goal of this study, in keeping with the UNAP, was to create local knowledge of circulating AMR in diseaseassociated S. aureus, to strengthen the evidence base for policies on optimal use of antibiotics to preserve their efficacy, and through which we could inform treatment policy at FPRRH and its surrounding catchment area.
-Key findings include the incidence of MDR and pan-resistant isolates, the prevalence of PVL and coagulase-carrying CC152 strains in a clinical setting, and the apparent low frequency of resistance to clindamycin and chloramphenicol compared to other regions of Uganda.
-There is not enough epidemiological data to indicate the origins of the study isolates, or whether they have spread from neighbouring regions.
+The main goal of this study, in keeping with the UNAP, was to create local knowledge of circulating AMR in disease-associated S. aureus, to strengthen the evidence base for policies on optimal use of antibiotics to preserve their efficacy, and through which we could inform treatment policy at FPRRH and its surrounding catchment area.
+Key findings include the incidence of MDR and pan-resistant isolates, the prevalence of PVL and coagulase-carrying

+CC152 strains in a clinical setting, and the apparent low frequency of resistance to clindamycin and chloramphenicol compared to other regions of Uganda.

 The resistance profiles observed in this study were largely similar to those described elsewhere in Uganda.
-Nevertheless, the largest discrepancies between this and other studies were the universal susceptibility to clindamycin at FPRRH, whilst a relatively high 41% resistance was found at Mulago, and for trimethoprim (43% in this study, and ≥89% in Mulago), and chloramphenicol, for which although rates of resistance vary between 14-88% elsewhere [9, 13, 14, 47, 51], FPRRH strains were almost all susceptible.
+Nevertheless, the largest discrepancies between this and other studies were the universal susceptibility to clindamycin at FPRRH, whilst a relatively high 41% resistance was found at Mulago, and for trimethoprim (43% in this study, and ≥89% in Mulago), and chloramphenicol, for which although rates of resistance vary between 14% -88% elsewhere [9, 13, 14, 46, 50], FPRRH strains were almost all susceptible.
 National advice on control strategy based on national clinical guidelines, or data that may be focused upon major urban centres, are not always aligned with antibiotic susceptibility observed at the local level, emphasising the requirement for local knowledge such as that described here [16].

 It is clear that procurement of sufficient materials to perform AST tests for resistances identified in the antibiogram, supported by molecular data, will be important for robust future surveillance to inform effective treatment and to ensure a rapid, appropriate planned response to treatment failures.
-Given the frequent circulation of S. aureus isolates between community and hospital settings [63], and combined with the variability in resistance rates across Ugandan studies this further highlights the need for continued, robust epidemiology at the local level to inform policy on control strategies that can minimise treatment failures and the spread of antimicrobial resistance.
+Given the frequent circulation of S. aureus isolates between community and hospital settings [62], and combined with the variability in resistance rates across Ugandan studies this further highlights the need for continued, robust epidemiology at the local level to inform policy on control strategies that can minimise treatment failures and the spread of antimicrobial resistance.